-- (a) 9 February 2017 for counterparties in Category 1; - (b) 9 August 2017 for counterparties in Category 2; - (c) 9 February 2018 for counterparties in Category 3; - (d) 9 May 2019 for counterparties in Category 4.
+- (b) 9 July 2017 for counterparties in Category 2; - (c) 9 February 2018 for counterparties in Category 3; - (d) 9 July 2019 for counterparties in Category 4.

 Where a contract is concluded between two counterparties included in different categories of counterparties, the date from which the clearing obligation takes effect for that contract shall be the later date.